A Guide to Lynchburg College Judicial Board Hearings

 - Hearing Advisor: A charged student may identify a member of the current Lynchburg College student body, faculty, or staff to serve as a hearing advisor.
-If you elect to have a hearing advisor, he/she may attend your hearing but cannot speak for or "represent" you.
-Instead, you are able to speak for yourself, providing information to the hearing panel and suggesting questions for the hearing panel to direct to hearing witnesses.
-Your hearing advisor may sit with you and consult quietly with you, suggesting appropriate comments or questions.
+If you elect to have a hearing advisor, he/she may accompany you to your hearing but cannot speak for or "represent" you.
+Instead, you are able to speak for yourself, providing information to the hearing panel.
+Your hearing advisor may sit with you in the hearing room, but your hearing advisor cannot participate in the proceeding.

 - Witness(es): A witness is a current Lynchburg College student, faculty member, or staff member who has first-hand knowledge of the reported incident that is significant for determining whether or not the charged student violated College policy.
 For example, the person who observed and reported the alleged misconduct (e.g., R.A., Campus Safety Officer, other student, or professor) may be asked to participate in the hearing as a witness.